 Do you enjoy playing a sport?
 Or have you always wanted to?
-Then, it’s time to get the adrenaline pumping with a lot of serotonin.
+Then, it’s time to get the adrenalinei XA hormone released by the adrenal glands that is responsible for stimulating the body's fight-or-flight response. pumping with a lot of serotonini XA neurotransmitter and a hormone that commonly has its role in stabilizing one's mood. .
 Playing a sport (like badminton, tennis, or basketball) increases circulation and oxygen flow and gets the heart pumping, which helps improve heart health.
 However, if you have an existing heart condition, avoid extreme exertion and talk to your doctor before playing a sport or joining a group.

 Swimming is a full-body exercise that helps improve cardiovascular output, muscle strength, endurance, and fitness.
 However, it may not be ideal for all.
 If you have an existing heart condition, talk to your doctor to know if you can swim.

 Household chores are a great way to keep moving and stay active.
 Activities like cleaning, dusting, rearranging the kitchen or wardrobe, watering the plants, etc., are great ways to keep your heart healthy.

 Apart from aerobic exercise, include strength training in your routine.
 It is also great for improving heart muscle strength and toning the body.
 Doing 30 minutes of strength training two days a week can be highly beneficial.
 Here are the types of strength exercises you can do.